burlachenkok/exploring-python3/python3-note.md

 It provides means to distinguish behavior when the script is used for execution logic, rather than be a facade interface to some functionality.

-To import the module the following instructions should be used:
+To import the module the following instructions should be (typically) used:
 ```python
  import my_module
 ```

 It is typical, but it is not required by interpreter design to place all import statements at the beginning of a module.
-Next, each module has its private namespace, which is used as the global namespace by all functions defined in the module.
+Next, we would like to say that each module has its private namespace, which is used as the global namespace by all functions defined in the module.

 In the form of an import statement in the form of:
 ```python